-2 indicted in starvation death of South Dakota toddler
+2 indicted in starvation death of toddler

 BROOKINGS, S.D.
-(AP) - Two people have been indicted in the starvation death of a 3-year-old South Dakota girl who was in their care.
+(AP) - Two people in Brookings, including a relative, have been indicted in the death of 3-year-old girl who authorities say was starved to death.

-A grand jury charged 25-year-old Renae Fayant and 27-year-old Robert Price Jr., of Brookings, with second-degree murder, first-degree manslaughter and abuse or cruelty to a minor.
-Fayant was the girl’s aunt.
-She and Price had been the child’s caregivers for two years.
+The child’s aunt, 25-year-old Renae Fayant, and 27-year-old Robert Price Jr. have been indicted by a grand jury on charges of second-degree murder, first-degree manslaughter and abuse or cruelty to a minor.

-Brookings County State’s Attorney Dan Nelson said Friday that Fayant called 911 on Wednesday to say her niece wasn’t breathing.
-The girl was pronounced dead at the scene.
+Brookings County State’s Attorney Dan Nelson said Friday Fayant called 911 Wednesday to say her niece wasn’t breathing.
+First responders arrived and the girl was pronounced dead at the scene.

 The Argus Leader reports Nelson says an autopsy showed the toddler died of dehydration and malnourishment.
+He says Fayant and Price were her caregivers for the past two years.

-Both are being held on $100,000 cash bond.
-It wasn’t immediately clear whether they have an attorney to speak on their behalf.
+Both are being held on $100,000 cash bond in the Brookings County Jail.
+It was not immediately clear if they have hired an attorney to speak on their behalf.

 Information from: Argus Leader, http://www.argusleader.com